docker/docs/docker-for-windows/troubleshoot.md

 ![Task Manager](images/virtualization-enabled.png){:width="700px"}

-If, at some point, if you manually uninstall Hyper-V or disable virtualization, Docker for Windows cannot start.
-See: [Unable to run Docker for Windows on Windows 10 Enterprise](https://github.com/docker/for-win/issues/74).
+If, at some point, if you manually uninstall Hyper-V or disable virtualization, Docker Desktop for Windows cannot start.
+See: [Unable to run Docker Desktop for Windows on Windows 10 Enterprise](https://github.com/docker/for-win/issues/74).

-### Networking and WiFi problems upon Docker for Windows install
+### Networking and WiFi problems upon Docker Desktop for Windows install

-Some users have encountered networking issues during install and startup of Docker for Windows.
+Some users have encountered networking issues during install and startup of Docker Desktop for Windows.
 For example, upon install or auto-reboot, network adapters and/or WiFi gets disabled.
 In some scenarios, problems are due to having VirtualBox or its network adapters still installed, but in other scenarios this is not the case.
-(See also, Docker for Windows issue on GitHub:
+(See also, Docker Desktop for Windows issue on GitHub:
 [Enabling Hyper-V feature turns my wi-fi off ](https://github.com/docker/for-win/issues/139).)